cgiacomini/vagrant--kubernetes/examples/008-Services/001-Service-ClusterIP/README.md

 ### Using Environment Variables
 To access the sidecar-app application's endpoints, targeted by the sidecar-svc service, we can use the services ClusterIP address and Port,  in this case :  10.97.98.36:8080
-**Each POD created after a service creation is seeded with the environment variables giving information related to the services.**
+**Each POD created *AFTER* a service creation is seeded with the environment variables giving information related to the services.**

 ***POD Services Env vars***
 ```